 When comparing different mortgages important information to remember includes any arrangement fees or charges and other costs.

 If the mortgage with the highest APR has high set up fees, it could actually cost you more than one with a worse interest rate but much lower arrangement fees.

 Different types of mortgage repayments

 Fixed rate – With a Fixed rate mortgage your interest payments are the same throughout the course of the deal, so you know how much you will be paying throughout it.

 Tracker – Tracker mortgages are linked to the Bank of England’s base interest rate.
 This means that if the Bank of England either raises or lowers its base rate, the interest you pay on your mortgage will also change to reflect this.

 Discount – Discount mortgages are similar to trackers.
 However,instead of your interest rate being reflective of the Bank of England's base rate, it is affected by your lender’s specific Standard Variable Rate(SVR).
 The SVR is the rate many mortgages revert to once you move out of your introductory deal.

 Offset – This type of mortgage works by tying your savings to your mortgage.
 This usually means that instead of earning interest on your savings it is used to offset your mortgage interest repayments.

 Generally speaking interest rates are calculated on the Loan to Value (LTV) of the mortgage, with people who can afford to put down deposits of 60% or more getting the best rates.

-For independent mortgage advice on whether Barclays mortgages are right for you call our mortgage team on 0117 313 7780 or complete our callback request form.
+If you need independent mortgage advice on whether Barclays mortgages are right for you, call our mortgage team or complete our callback request form.